wlans4/CNN_Numeric_MNIST/README.md

 PURPOSE: ###############

 This project will act as a foundational reference in more complex projects.
 It is a naive introduction into using neural networks, even more so convolutional networks.
 It is also the first time I have used any computer vision tools, such as openCV.
-My most important goal with this project was to fully understand what was happening with each and every function call and parameter.
+I used the MNIST data set as it was rather easy to work with, which allowed me to focus more on why each algorithm or function should be used.

 RESULTS: ###############